Velhartice Ark

-The Velhartice Ark, dating from 1490 to 1500, is almost the only completely preserved late Gothic altar of its kind in the Czech lands.
+The Velhartice Ark, dating from 1490 to 1500, is a completely preserved late-Gothic altar from Bohemia.
 The altar is exceptional in the quality of its carving.
 It was originally commissioned for the parish church of the Nativity of the Virgin Mary in Velhartice in south-west Bohemia, where it probably stood on the mensa of the main altar.
 It is on display in the exposition of medieval art of the National Gallery in Prague.

 Historical context

 The altar was created in Upper Austrian workshops, which were very strongly connected with the South Bohemian artistic environment, or directly with Southwest Bohemia town Klatovy.
 The donor of the altar was the owner of the Velhartice estate, Wilhelm von Riesenberg.

 Wilhelm's father Diepold Schwihau von Riesenberg, who descended from a side branch of the noble family Schwihau von Riesenberg (in the 14th century originally from Dolany, from the 15th century from Riesenberg), purchased Velhartice Castle in the middle of the 15th century from the lords of Hradec (Herren von Neuhaus).
 Diepold was the Purgrave of Prague Castle from 1445 to 1448 and after his death in 1474 he was buried in the Church of the Nativity of the Virgin Mary in Velhartice alongside his wife Katherine of Lemberk.
 Wilhelm von Riesenberg was the sole owner of the manor from 1487 and also an important patron of the local parish church.
 He died in 1505 and was buried in the same place as his parents.
 After him, Velhartice passed into the hands of Zdeněk Lev of Rožmitál.
 The origin of the Velhartice Ark is placed in the lifetime of Wilhelm von Riesenberg between 1490 and 1500.

 The Velhartice Ark was moved to the Velhartice cemetery church of St. Mary Magdalene in 1772 and from there it was purchased in 1902 for the collections of the Museum of Decorative Arts in Prague.
 In 1949 it was first loaned and later transferred to the National Gallery in Prague.
 In 1975-1976 the altar was restored by Josef Kotrba.